raspberrypilearning/welcome-to-antarctica/en/step_7.md

 When the screen is small, the grids you made earlier are hard to read.

-You are now going to change the way they display on smaller screens.
+Make the layout taller by changing it to use four rows and one column.

 --- task ---

-Add styling to your media query for the `.fact-holder` grid on `index.html`.
+Add the `fact-holder` selector to the `@media` query.

-You are going to make it taller, and change it to have 4 rows and 1 column.

 --- code ---
 ---